EFT, decoupling, Higgs boson mixing, and higher dimensional operators: Electroweak Precision Observables

-The eigenvalues corresponding to these mass eigenstates shown in Eq.~\eqref{eqn:mixing} correspond to the masses of the scalars in the theory, i.e., $M_{h}=125~\text{GeV}$ and a free parameter $M_{\cal{S}}$, respectively.
+The mass eigenvalues corresponding to the physical parameters shown in correspond to the masses of the scalars in the theory, i.e., $M_{h}=125~\text{GeV}$ and a free parameter $M_{\cal{S}}$, respectively.
 These mass eigenvalues can be expressed in terms of the Lagrangian parameters and the Higgs vev ($v$) as,